-So in the mid-1850s, John, Laban, and Basheba Hause, along with cousins-in-law Daniel and Nicholas Dysinger, headed to the new state with their familieseither taking a steamship up the Erie Canal, or by land using teams of oxen or mules, towards the untamed wilderness (read: cheap land).
+So in the mid-1850s, John and Laban took their new Dysinger brides, along with their sister Basheba Hause and new cousins-in-law Daniel and Nicholas Dysinger, then headed to the new state with their familieseither taking a steamship up the Erie Canal, or by land using teams of oxen or mules, towards the untamed wilderness (read: cheap land).

 Expansionism was the word of the day, and our line of the Hause family was moving west again, screaming that word from the mountaintopsif they could find any mountaintops in Michigan.
 There were no mountains, but there was plenty of flat land, perfect for farmingall you had to do was carve that farm out of the wildnerness, and hope that the local Native Americans didn't mind.

 Laban and Sarah then sold the 100 acres of property that she had inherited from her late father in Lockport, for $500.
 The document was signed by Sarah's mother, Catharine, and accepted by Laban "House" and Sarah in St. Clair county, Michigan.
 (On the next page in the book of deeds, Catherine sold more of the Lockport land willed to her other children, including Eve Dysinger-Hause.)

 The various Hause and Dysinger families then settled in, and even began to grow: County records show that on the 13th of May, 1857, 21 year-old Basheba married Charles H. Oaks, 23, of Riley.
 The witnesses were "Loban" Hause & John J. Hause, also of Riley; the wedding was performed by Minister William P. Russell.